Alejogb1/job-board/blog-data/building-web-applications-with-uml-diagrams.md

 **3 Don't try to generate code from UML**

-Okay here's where I draw the line and this is where some developers mess up because they believe in this idea so much, there are some UML tools that promise code generation and in my experience they often fall short they are not smart enough to map your UML to the complexities of the web frameworks the real world uses like Spring Boot or React you know there's a lot of stuff you need to take care like security and persistence and those frameworks have all that so if you try to do this with code generated from UML you're probably going to have a hard time.
+ here's where I draw the line and this is where some developers mess up because they believe in this idea so much, there are some UML tools that promise code generation and in my experience they often fall short they are not smart enough to map your UML to the complexities of the web frameworks the real world uses like Spring Boot or React you know there's a lot of stuff you need to take care like security and persistence and those frameworks have all that so if you try to do this with code generated from UML you're probably going to have a hard time.

 I mean I once saw a guy try to generate a complex Spring application from a UML model.
 Let's just say it didn't end well.
 He spent more time debugging the generated code than it would have taken to write it from scratch.
 It's better to write the code yourself I mean that's why you became a programmer right?